Craig Harrison (British Army soldier): Private life

 Harrison's father and mother were dog handlers in the Royal Air Force Police (RAFP).
 They separated when he was very young.
 Harrison was the younger of two boys.
-He joined the Household Cavalry at 16, and later served in the Blues and Royals.
+He joined the Household Cavalry at 16, and served in the Blues and Royals.
 He is married to Tanya and has a daughter.

 After returning from Afghanistan in 2009 he developed post-traumatic stress disorder (PTSD) and was discharged from the army in 2014.
 He has stated since that:

 The Ministry of Defence paid Harrison £100,000 in compensation for revealing his identity which put him at risk of kidnapping by Al-Qaeda supporters.
 The blunder led to Harrison being placed on permanent sick leave and then discharged.

 Harrison has written The Longest Kill, about his life and career as a sniper.